nathanlesage/conferia/docs/csv-format.md

   presentation within their session (e.g., for four presentations, you would use 1, 2, 3, and 4).
 * `chair`: An optional chair for the session, keynote, or other event.
+* `notes`: This column does not need to be present in the CSV file, but if it does, it can contain some text with notes for an event.
+For example, if you offer hybrid sessions, you could add the Zoom link here.
+Notes will be shown in the event details below the chair.

 > Tip: The CSV file can contain more than these columns, which spares you from
 > having to remove superfluous columns.
 Also, sometimes columns don't have to be